Pick6 Rules & Scoring

 Player Pool

 Pick groups will only contain athletes from one sport.
-In other words, it is not possible to have an NBA pick and an NFL pick in the same Pick Set.
+In other words, as an example, it is not possible to have an NBA pick and an NFL pick in the same Pick Set.
 Picks must be made within the same Pick Group.
 The Pick Group is a particular set of games and available picks.
 To change Pick Groups, there is a filter on the Home pick experience.

 Pick Set Edits